 Sign up HERE to receive our monthly Constant Contact e-newsletter to learn about CE events.

 Issues in Aging Zoom Conference (Earn 6 CEs)

 The IOG's longest running continuing education conference, this 2-day program held every April is designed for health care professionals, service providers, administrators and researchers working in the field of aging and dealing with older adults.
 Focuses on dementia and frailty in late life.

-Our training program is created for anyone working with older adults.
-BrainStorm is a full year of research-based wellness activities developed to addresses multiple facets of brain health, as well as physical, emotional and spiritual well-being.
+We train anyone working with older adults to present a full year of research-based wellness activities.
+These presentations addresses multiple facets of brain health, as well as physical, emotional and spiritual well-being.
 Presentations are filled with hands-on activities, humor, social interaction, and take-home materials.

 The IOG colloquia are opportunities for expert researchers to present their work to graduate students, faculty, community members, and partners.
 Colloquia are held in the Hoobler Room in the Charles Lang Freer House located at 71 E. Ferry Street twice a month from 9:30 am-10:30 am September through April and are free and open to the public.